dpc10ster/RJafrocTimes/index.md

 Since its publication in 2017 `RJafroc`, on which the `R` code examples in the print book depend, has evolved considerably, causing many of the examples to "break" if one uses the most current version of `RJafroc`.
 The code will still run if one uses [`RJafroc` 0.0.1](https://cran.r-project.org/src/contrib/Archive/RJafroc/) but this is sub-optimal as it misses out on many of the software improvements made since the print book appeared.

 Unlike the print book the online books described in the links contain embedded R code (using the `bookdown` R package).
-Accordingly the books and the software are automatically synchronized and any software inconsistencies will throw errors in GitHub Actions, see [here](https://github.com/dpc10ster/RJafrocFrocBook/actions) for an example.

-The first CRAN-posted version of `RJafroc` was used to support the R-code examples in the book: Chakraborty DP: Observer Performance Methods for Diagnostic Imaging - Foundations, Modeling, and Applications with R-Based Examples, Taylor-Francis LLC, 2017.

-Since its publication in 2017 `RJafroc`, on which the `R` code examples in the print book depend, has evolved considerably, causing many of the examples to "break" if one uses the most current version of `RJafroc`.
-The code will still run if one uses [`RJafroc` 0.0.1](https://cran.r-project.org/src/contrib/Archive/RJafroc/) but this is sub-optimal as it misses out on many of the software improvements made since the print book appeared.

-Unlike the print book the online books described in the links contain embedded R code (using the `bookdown` R package).
-Accordingly the books and the software are automatically synchronized and any software inconsistencies will throw errors in GitHub Actions, see [here](https://github.com/dpc10ster/RJafrocFrocBook/actions) for an example.
+Accordingly the books and the software are automatically synchronized and any software inconsistencies will throw errors in GitHub Actions, see [here](https://github.com/dpc10ster/RJafrocFrocBook/actions) for some examples.

-This, and other considerations, led me to conclude that an update to the book is needed.
+This, and other considerations, led me to conclude that an update to the book was needed.
+To keep the book-length within a reasonable limit I decided to split the original book into three books: a quick start book for those needing to apply the methods with minimum theoretical fuss, a book focusing on ROC methodology and, my specialty, a book focusing on FROC methodology.

-This website links to the latest software and three online books that use the software and extend the 2017-book.

-The online books are under development and parts marked TBA (to be added) should be ignored.
-Each chapter has a **How Much Finished (HMF)** section giving a rough idea of the extent to which that chapter has been completed.

 # Documentation

-* HTML documentation for `RJafroc` (datasets, functions and update history) is available [here](https://dpc10ster.github.io/RJafroc/).
+* HTML documentation for the `RJafroc` software (i.e., datasets, functions and update history) is available [here](https://dpc10ster.github.io/RJafroc/).
 The software is fairly stable and undergoing occasional updates.

 * The HTML online book `RJafrocQuickStart` is available [here](https://dpc10ster.github.io/RJafrocQuickStart/).
 Go [here](https://github.com/dpc10ster/RJafrocQuickStart/blob/gh-pages/RJafrocQuickStart.pdf) and then click on `Download` to get the `RJafrocQuickStart.pdf` file.

 * The HTML online book `RJafrocRocBook` is available [here](https://dpc10ster.github.io/RJafrocRocBook/).
 Go [here](https://github.com/dpc10ster/RJafrocRocBook/blob/gh-pages/RJafrocRocBook.pdf) and click on `Download` to get the `RJafrocRocBook.pdf` file.

 * The HTML online book `RJafrocFrocBook` is available [here](https://dpc10ster.github.io/RJafrocFrocBook/).
 Go [here](https://github.com/dpc10ster/RJafrocFrocBook/blob/gh-pages/RJafrocFrocBook.pdf) and then click on `Download` to get the `RJafrocFrocBook.pdf` file.

+The online books are under development and parts marked TBA (to be added) should be ignored.
+Each chapter has a **How Much Finished (HMF)** section giving a rough idea of the extent to which that chapter has been completed.
+I expect to complete the books in about two years (~Dec 2015).

 # Applications